Guilt, envy, distrust: Vaccine rollout breeds mixed emotions

 Others are finding they are opening themselves up to criticism when sharing news that they got a shot.
 Public figures in particular might become targets of second-guessing by strangers.

-In New York, local TV news co-host Jamie Stelter posted a photo of herself after getting the first shot earlier this month.
+In New York, local TV news co-host Jamie Stelter posted a photo of herself after getting a first shot last month.
 Many replies were positive, but others noted that she didn’t look old enough or that she must “have connections.”

 Afterward, Stelter's co-host Pat Kiernan weighed in and tweeted that the “you don't look that sick to me” commentary she received was “evidence of the hell that COVID has placed us in.”